Gennady Golovkin

 Golovkin was ranked as the world's best boxer, pound for pound, from September 2017 to September 2018 by The Ring magazine.
-As of March 2023, he is ranked as the world's fifth best active boxer, pound for pound, by BoxRec.
-He is also ranked as the world's best active middleweight by The Ring, Transnational Boxing Rankings Board, ESPN, and BoxRec.
+He was also ranked as the world's best active middleweight by The Ring, Transnational Boxing Rankings Board, ESPN, and BoxRec.
+He has the most title defenses in middleweight boxing history.

 In 2010, Golovkin won the WBA interim middleweight title by defeating Milton Núñez.
-The WBA elevated him to Regular champion status in the same year.
+WBA later elevated him to Regular champion status in 2012.
 He won the IBO title the following year.
 In 2014, Golovkin was elevated to the status of WBA (Super) champion and successfully defended both his titles against Daniel Geale.
-Later that year he defeated Marco Antonio Rubio to win WBC interim middleweight title, and defeated David Lemieux for the IBF middleweight title in 2015.
+Later that year he would go on to defeat Marco Antonio Rubio to win the WBC interim middleweight title, and in 2015 he would defeat David Lemieux for the IBF middleweight title.
 After Canelo Álvarez vacated his WBC middleweight title in 2016, Golovkin was elevated to full champion and held three of the four major world titles in boxing.
-Golovkin lost all his titles, including his undefeated record, following a loss to Álvarez in 2018.
-He regained his IBF and IBO titles by defeating Sergiy Derevyanchenko in 2019, and regained his WBA (Super) title by defeating Ryōta Murata in 2022.
+Golovkin lost all his titles, including his undefeated record, following his first loss to Álvarez in 2018.
+He regained his IBF and IBO titles by defeating Sergiy Derevyanchenko in 2019, and regained his WBA (Super) title by defeating Ryōta Murata in 2022 at age 40.

-A calculating pressure fighter, Golovkin is known for his exceptionally powerful and precise punching, balance, and methodical movement inside the ring.
-With a streak of 23 knockouts that spanned from 2008 to 2017, he holds the highest knockout-to-win ratio – 89.7% – in middleweight championship history.
-Golovkin is also said to have one of the most durable chins in boxing history, having never been knocked down or otherwise stopped in a total of 395 fights, 45 as a professional and 350 as an amateur.

 In his amateur career, Golovkin won a gold medal in the middleweight division at the 2003 World Championships.
 He went on to represent Kazakhstan at the 2004 Summer Olympics, winning a middleweight silver medal.
+Golovkin was appointed President of the National Olympic Committee of the Republic of Kazakhstan in 2024.
+He was appointed president of the World Boxing Olympic Committee after and played a key role in keeping Olympic boxing.

+Honors and recognition

+In April 2025, Golovkin was awarded an honorary doctorate by KIMEP University in recognition of his contribution to strengthening Kazakhstan’s international reputation.
+The distinction is conferred upon individuals whose achievements have made a significant impact on society, culture, and international relations.